1. CORPORATE GOVERNANCE

 1.2.Summary of our corporate governance system

-- One outside director and three outside corporate auditors are reported as independent officers who are unlikely to have a conflict of interest with general shareholders.
+- Three outside director and two outside corporate auditors are reported as independent officers who are unlikely to have a conflict of interest with general shareholders.

 - With regard to the administration of the board of directors, the board consists of nine directors (this is the appropriate number for making quick decisions) and meetings thereof are held more than once a month.

 - Headquarters' General Managers' meetings, which consist of directors other than outside ones, executive officers, headquarters' general managers, and full-time corporate auditors, are held more than once a month, and attendants exchange communication on and make adjustments to business operations.

 In our corporate activities designed to realize our management policies on the basis of our management principles, we sincerely recognize the importance of fulfilling our social missions and responsibilities as a corporation, and ensure such fulfillment in all situations in the constantly changing management environment by clarifying the guidance and standard of action to be taken by each employee in the form of the "HRS Code of Business Conduct" in March 2004.